Escape-Technologies/graphql-armor/services/docs/docs/plugins/character-limit.md

 });
 ```

-## Design decisions
+## Design considerations

-This plugin relies on a parser plugin to works and access query document through the context.
+- We recommend using the max-tokens plugin instead of this one.

-This plugin is not part of the core package as your engine may provide such feature.
+- This plugin is not part of the core package as your engine may provide such feature.

-This plugin does not limit the size of input variables.
+- This plugin does not limit the size of input variables.
+- This plugin relies on a parser plugin to works and access query document through the context.